Jason-Duffy/AVRly/getting-started/README.md

 Once you are satisfied that the LED is blinking as it should be, you're ready to proceed to the more exciting projects and examples in this repo!

 # Anatomy of Embedded Firmware

+## Documentation
 To get a feel for the file structure, layout and formatting of embedded C firmware for AVR, check out the [documentation for the Blink example application.](/C-Programming-Resources-for-AVR-MCU-s/getting-started/files.html)

+## Coding Standards
+Adhering to coding standards helps to make your code more readable, robust, easier to debug and more portable.
+The firmware in this repo was written to the [Barr Group C Coding Standard][Barr_Coding_Standard_URL], and I would encourage others to read it and use those guidelines in their own code.

 [Bare_Metal_URL]: https://en.wikipedia.org/wiki/Bare_machine
 [Sublime_Text_URL]: http://www.sublimetext.com/